-- Strengthening of the electronic information system for monitoring of vaccination coverage and vaccine stocks; - Reparation and improvement of the national vaccine storages - Strengthening of the Hib surveillance system and laboratory support; - Development of the National Policy and the Plan of Action on Injection Safety and application for GAVI support; - Installation of the 15 autonomous power generators at regional level and cold chain maintenance activities; - Preparation of the Plan of Introduction of Hib vaccine starting 2005 and application for GAVI support. - Training activities to improve quality of routine immunization services.
+- Strengthening the electronic information system for monitoring of vaccination coverage and vaccine stocks; - Strengthening the Hib surveillance system and laboratory support; - Development of the National Policy and the Plan of Action on Injection Safety and application for GAVI support; - Installation of the 15 autonomous power generators at regional level and cold chain maintenance activities; - Preparation of the Plan of Introduction of Hib vaccine starting 2005 and application for GAVI support. - Training activities to improve quality of routine immunization services.